 Tips & Advice for Visiting Tortuguero

 In the peak of high season, Tortuguero can get very busy, especially in the main turtle nesting season.
 It’s best to plan to travel in the off-season to avoid the crowds.
-Otherwise, expect to share boats with 20-30 others and have much larger crowds in the national park.
+Otherwise, expect to share boats with 20-30 others and have much larger crowds in the Tortuguero National Park.

-Tortuguero, Costa Rica weather can be crazy.
+The weather is Tortugueto can be crazy.
 It rains daily so pack rain gear and prepare to travel on muddy trails.

 Food at lodges in Tortuguero is quite bland so be sure to pack snacks.
-There are only a few restaurants in town so your dining options are quite limited.
+There are only a few restaurants in town so your dining options are narrow.
 Make sure to let your lodge know ahead of time if you have any dietary restrictions.

 Mosquitoes are vicious in Tortuguero National Park!
 So bring bug repellent and take it everywhere with you.
 We recommend a deet-free spray so it will ward off the bugs while being gentle on your skin and the environment.